LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Method

 \subsection{Model}

-As illustrated in \cref{fig:model}, \model extracts image features from RGBD frames and transforms the features into an efficient scene representation, termed the \acf{cfg}.
-Next, an LLM performs auto-regressive language modeling over the joint sequence of \ac{cfg} tokens and instruction tokens.
-In contrast to prior \ac{3dvl} models that rely on object-centric 3D representation \citep{huang2024embodied,zhu2024unifying,huang2024chatscene,linghu2024multi}, \model adopts 2D perception considering the limitations of the object-centric approach, such as the dependency of instance segmentation and loss of scene-level information.
+\paragraph{Overview.} As illustrated in \cref{fig:model}, given multi-view RGB-D images, \model extracts 2D visual features and transforms them into a \acf{cfg}.
+An LLM then performs auto-regressive language modeling over the joint sequence of \ac{cfg} tokens and language tokens.
+Compared to previous object-centric 3D \acp{vlm} \cite{huang2024embodied,zhu2024unifying,huang2024chatscene,linghu2024multi}, \model leverages 2D perception to address limitations such as the dependency of object masks and insufficient perception capacity.
+In contrast to recent video-based \acp{vlm} \cite{zhu2024llava,zheng2025video,qi2025gpt4scene}, \model substantially reduces the representation overhead by abstracting the 3D scene into a structured grid, simplifying 3D spatial modeling while improving efficiency.